Q: Is the “front door” the only way that people can enter the behavioral health system?

 Q: What is the process and timeline for the CBHC procurement?

 A: Under its contract with MassHealth, the Massachusetts Behavioral Health Partnership (MBHP) will support the procurement of a network of designated CBHCs.
-EOHHS anticipates that CBHCs will apply and be selected in 2021 and will be fully implemented in 2022.
+EOHHS anticipates that CBHCs will apply 2021 and will be selected and fully implemented in 2022.

 Q: Will the state offer financial support for providers to implement the CBHC model?